SU(d)-Symmetric Random Unitaries: Quantum Scrambling, Error Correction, and Machine Learning: Results

 We investigate finite-size residual value via OTOC between two $2$-local conserved quantities (exchange interactions), which also constitute the smallest non-trivial $2$-local SU($d$)-symmetric basis elements.
 Denote $V_r \equiv (1/\sqrt{d^2 -1} )\vec{S}_r \cdot \vec{S}_{r+1}$ such that

 Then we prove the following lower bound for OTOC at late time:

-by making explicit use of the expansion of Eq.\eqref{eq: k-design} for SU$(d)$-symmetric 2-deign as well as well-known facts like $S_n$ characters theory (see Section III.B in the SM for more details).
+by making explicit use of the expansion of Eq.\eqref{eq: k-design} for SU$(d)$-symmetric 2-deign as well as well-known facts like $S_n$ characters theory (see Appendix \ref{sec:Charge} for more details).
 In the special case of qubits ($d = 2$), the lower bound can be further improved to $\Omega (1/n^{3})$.

 In both cases, a nonvanishing finite-size residual OTOC is present which only exhibits a power law decay with respect to $n$.
 It is interesting to observe that OTOC with respect to the local SU($2$)-symmetric basis with local dimension $2$ has a faster mode of decay, which may indicate that there is further residual information that is leaked out to the charge sectors which is not probed by the locally symmetric basis.
 In summary, we lower bound the OTOC of SU$(d)$-symmetric conserved quantities given by exchanging interactions under both Pauli basis and SU$(d)$-symmetric local basis.
-The calculation with respect to the charge density (or equivalently single-quibt Pauli group element), although using a similar strategy as that under the symmetric basis, is more complicated.
-It is conceivable that in order to integrate over the group $\mathcal{H}_\times$ of SU$(d)$-symmetric unitaries, a sensible way is looking at the charge sector decomposition in Eq.\eqref{eq:SchurWeyl} and seek to perform the integration on each inequivalent irrep block $S^\lambda$.
+The calculation with respect to the charge density (or equivalently single-quibt Pauli group element), although using a similar strategy such as that under the symmetric basis, is more complicated.
+It is conceivable that in order to integrate over the group $\mathcal{U}_\times$ of SU$(d)$-symmetric unitaries, a sensible way is looking at the charge sector decomposition in Eq.\eqref{eq:SchurWeyl} and seek to perform the integration on each inequivalent irrep block $S^\lambda$.
 However, since $V_r$ does not obey the SU$(d)$ symmetry, its matrix representation does not fit into the charge sector decomposition and poses a challenge for our computation.
-We employ mathematical methods used in quantum angular momentum (see Section III.B in the SM for more details) for the qubit ($d=2$) case and leave the computation of general qudits for future work.
+We employ mathematical methods used in quantum angular momentum (see Appendix \ref{sec:Charge} for more details) for the qubit ($d=2$) case and leave the computation of general qudits for future work.
 Note that these lower bounds are not necessarily tight.
 Further analysis of the quantum hydrodynamics with non-Abelian conserved quantities would be worthwhile.

-\section{Near-optimal SU$(d)$-covariant Codes}
+\subsection{Near-optimal SU$(d)$-covariant Codes}